dukeluo/eslint-plugin-check-file/docs/rules/filename-blocklist.md

 ### Options

-#### blacklist pattern object
+#### blocklist pattern object

-You need to specify a different naming pattern for each filename blacklist.
+You need to specify a different naming pattern for each filename blocklist.
 The second pattern is used to hint at the correct file name that should be used instead.

 ```js
 module.exports = {